 - Stainless Steel – These synthetic and monofilament sutures have great knot security.
 They offer high tensile strength retention and tissue compatibility.
 The use of these sutures is indicated for sternum closure as well as orthopedic surgeries.

-- Catgut – These absorbable sutures are are manufactured using sub mucosal fibrous layer of ovine intestines.
-As they are natural sutures, they illicit inflammatory response from the body tissue.
+- Catgut – These absorbable sutures are are manufactured using the submucosal fibrous layer of ovine intestines.
+As they are natural sutures, they elicit an inflammatory response from the body tissue.
 These sutures, on average have an absorption profile of 3-4 weeks and are indicated to be used for soft tissue ligation and approximation.

 - Polyglyconate (Maxon) – These synthetic sutures are absorbable in nature and elicit minimum tissue drag.
 They are indicated to be used in general soft tissue surgeries, fascia closures, pediatric cardiovascular surgeries, and surgeries for patients with compromised healing.
 However, the use of these sutures is not indicated for cardiovascular surgeries, ophthalmic surgeries, neurological surgeries, and fixation of synthetic grafts.